Multivariate Force of Mortality: Abstract

 \section{Abstract}

-We introduce bi-variate and multivariate force of mortality functions.
+In usual demographic analysis, force of mortality is a function of one variable, that is, of age.
+In this article bi-variate and multivariate force of mortality functions are introduced for the first time to explain mortality differentials.
 The pattern of mortality in a population is one of the strong influencing factors in determining the life expectancies at various ages in the population.
-The reasons behind declining forces of mortality could be studied using the proposed functions.
+Considering univariate functions of age only to understand the human mortality data without associating with other variables could lead to incomplete analysis.
+The reasons behind declining forces of mortality globally could be studied using the proposed functions.
+Other applications of multivariate forces of mortality could be in actuarial sciences.

 \keywords{Keywords: Hazard rate, PDEs, Taylor's expansions. }

 \subjclass[2000]{MSC:91D20, 65.0X}